-a.
-Completion of any 5-12 endorsement and, in addition thereto, coursework in foundations of career and technical education and coordination of cooperative programs, and work experience which meets one of the following:

-(1) Four thousand hours of career and technical experience in two or more careers; or b.
+- a.
+Completion of any 5-12 endorsement and, in addition thereto, coursework in foundations of career and technical education and coordination of cooperative programs, and work experience which meets one of the following: - (1) Four thousand hours of career and technical experience in two or more careers; or - (2) One thousand hours of work experience or externships in two or more careers and two or more years of teaching experience at the PK-12 level. - b.
 The multioccupations endorsement also authorizes the holder to supervise students in cooperative programs, work-based learning programs, and similar programs in which the student is placed in school-sponsored, on-the-job situations.